AnastasiiaMishchenko/Internationals/Anastasiia Mishchenko/Portfolio.md

     * Though the interface supports longer distance, it is limited due to noise and cable capacitance.
     * It supports slower speed of communication.
     * 1-wire slave devices are manufactured by Dallas semiconductor only.

+**KNX-bus**
+- OSI based network communication protocol for building automation
+- the succesor to the European Home Systems Protocol (EHS), BartiBUS and
+- the European Installation Bus (EIB or Instabus).
+- administered by the KNX Association.
+- designed to be independent of any particular hardware platform
+- Signaling Speed: 9600 bits/s
+- Maximum Segment Length: 1000m
+- Flexibility: different Bus Topologies (Tree, Line, Star / mix it)
+- Usage: HVAC, Shutter control, Alarm monitoring, Energy management
+- Domain: Home building Automation

+**Ebus**
+- 2-wire digital serial data-bus communication interface
+- used in heating and solar energy appliances
+- German manufacturers
+- Length: > 100m
+- Flexibility: Master -> Master, Master -> Slave
+- Speed: symbol rate of 2400 baud

+**CAN(Controller Area Network)bus**
+- Invented by Bosch | Standardized since 1993
+- Originally designed for multiplex electric wiring in automotives (to save copper)
+- Mostly used in vehicles
+- Datarates Up to 1 Mbit/s (high speed CAN) & below 40 meters of length
+- 50 kbits/s by 1000 m
+- Multi-master serial bus to connect several ECU (Electric Control Units)
+- All nodes are connected to each other through a two wire bus (twisted pair wires)
+- Message based -> Each CAN node is authorized to access the CAN bus immediately after an event occurs
+- High importance since it‘s the most commonly used bus structure in automotives.
+In the home automation it‘s not of high importance because there are few component available which support it and it requires wiring.
+- High configuration flexibility

+**MODbus**
+- Serial communication protocol
+- Uses it‘s own PLC
+- De facto standard to connect industrial electronic devices
+  * Developed with industrial application in mind
+  * Openly published and license-free
+  * Easy to deploy and maintain
+  * Moves raw bits or words without many restrictions on vendors
+- Very flexibly
+  * Simple for only send temperature
+  * or in big SCADA systems (e.g. Smart Grids)
+- Different versions
+  * Serial (modbus RTU or modbus ASCII)
+  * Ethernet (modbus TCP or modbus UDP)
+- Unique address
+- Master/Slave communication
+  * Only master is allowed to send commands
+- 8-bit asynchronous lines like RS-485
+  * 50 meter no signal faster than 2 Mbit/s

  <div align="right"><a href="#top">Back to top</a></div>